U.S. sets China trade deal terms, sources say, but Beijing mum

-Beijing’s silence, however, fueled questions over whether the two sides can come to a truce in their bitter trade war before a new round of tit-for-tat tariffs takes effect on Sunday.
+Beijing’s silence, however, raised questions over whether the two sides can agree a truce in their trade war before a new round of tit-for-tat tariffs takes effect on Sunday.

 A source briefed on the status of bilateral negotiations said the United States would suspend tariffs on $160 billion in Chinese goods expected to go into effect on Sunday and roll back existing tariffs.

-China’s yuan jumped to a 4-1/2 month high against the U.S. dollar and Chinese shares rallied on Friday on hopes the two sides will avoid further escalation of the trade war.
-Neither Washington nor Beijing had made official statements, however, raising questions about whether the terms had been agreed by both sides.
+China’s yuan jumped to a four-and-a-half-month high against the U.S. dollar and Chinese shares rallied on Friday on hopes the two sides will avoid further escalation of the trade war.
+Neither Washington nor Beijing made official statements about a deal, however, raising questions about whether the terms had been agreed by both sides.

-Two people familiar with the negotiations had said earlier on Thursday that Washington offered to cut existing tariffs on Chinese goods by as much as 50% and suspend the new tariffs scheduled for Sunday in order to secure a “Phase 1” deal first promised in October.
+Washington had offered to cut existing tariffs on Chinese goods by as much as 50% and suspend the new tariffs scheduled for Sunday to secure phase one of deal first promised in October, two people familiar with the negotiations had said earlier on Thursday.

-A Beijing-based U.S. business community official also told Reuters he viewed what was being described more as a “final offer” that has been approved by Trump but not yet affirmed by Beijing.
+A Beijing-based U.S. business community official also told Reuters he viewed the reported deal more as a “final offer” that has been approved by Trump but not yet affirmed by Beijing.

-It will also be difficult to significantly ramp up purchases of other U.S. farm products such as beef, they said.
+Ramping up purchases of other U.S. farm products such as beef would be hard, too, they said.

 “There’s just no logistical way that they can double imports in a year,” said Darin Friedrichs, senior Asia commodity analyst at INTL FCStone.

-In a sign of strained ties, senior Chinese diplomat Wang Yi blasted Washington for damaging relations by criticizing Beijing over issues such as Hong Kong and the treatment of Muslim Uighurs, although he did not specifically mention the trade war.
+Senior Chinese diplomat Wang Yi blasted Washington for damaging relations by criticizing Beijing over issues such as Hong Kong and the treatment of Muslim Uighurs.
+He did not mention the trade war.

 “We will never accept the so-called unilateral sanctions and any acts of bullying,” he during an event on Friday morning.

-In the absence of a deal that at the least declares a truce to the 17-month trade war, U.S. tariffs on Chinese imports including products such as video game consoles and computer monitors begin Sunday.
-China’s retaliatory tariffs, targeting goods ranging from corn and wheat to small aircraft and rare earth magnets, will also start.
+In the absence of a deal that at the least declares a truce in the 17-month trade war, U.S. tariffs on Chinese imports, including products such as video game consoles and computer monitors, begin Sunday.
+China’s retaliatory tariffs, targeting goods ranging from corn and wheat to small aircraft and rare earth magnets, will also take effect.

 Beijing is also scheduled to begin reapplying on Dec.
 15 an additional 25% tariff on U.S.-made vehicles and 5% tariffs on auto parts that had been suspended at the beginning of 2019.